MaximilianHagelstam/postgres-node-starter/README.md

 -   Express.js server config
 -   TypeScript setup
--   PostgreSQL and Prisma CRUD
+-   PostgreSQL and TypeORM CRUD
 -   Linting and formatting with ESlinst and Prettier
 -   Logging with Winston and Morgan